Pancoast Tumor (Pancoast Syndrome) Imaging

 Computed Tomography

-CT scanning is best in demonstrating bony destruction (see the image below).
-MRI appears to be superior in demonstrating chest wall invasion.
-Also, the anatomy above the lung apex is better demonstrated on multiplanar MRI, because the nerves of the brachial plexus and blood vessels follow a horizontal and parallel course, meeting above the apex of the lung.
-In a study of 31 patients with superior pulmonary sulcus tumors,[10] CT scanning had a sensitivity of 60% and a specificity of 65%, with an overall accuracy of 63% in the evaluation of the extent of disease.
+CT scanning is the best imaging modality for demonstrating bony destruction (see the first image below).
+In a study of 31 patients with superior pulmonary sulcus tumors,[10] CT scanning had a sensitivity of 60% and a specificity of 65%, with an overall accuracy of 63% in identification of extent of disease.
+Furthermore, contrast-enhanced CT has a reported sensitivity of 68-85% in detecting liver metastases.[21]

 View Image